andreapanico10/Zalando_prices_tracker/README.md

 IMPORTANT. this is a basic example for beginners and as it is it will be quite brittle.
 To improve I recommend users add some error handling for expected errors, like site unavailable, data missing from element selectors, along with some basic logging.
 These things are not included in this version to keep the level of entry as low as possible.

+At the moment the process of getting the favorite items is done by taking manually html file (Point 3).
+But if any reader is able to login with python requests, his/her advice would be greatly appreciated.

 <h1>How to use</h1>
 <ol>
  <li> Install requirements using terminal or command line.
 You should run this command <code> pip install -r requirements.txt. </code></li>